iterative/dvc.org/static/docs/command-reference/checkout.md

 MD5 (model.pkl) = 3863d0e317dee0a55c4e59d2ec0eef33
 ```

-Previously this took two steps, `git checkout` followed by `dvc checkout`.
+Previously this took two commands, `git checkout` followed by `dvc checkout`.
 We
-can now skip the second one, which is automatically executed for us.
-The
+can now skip the second one, which is automatically run for us.
+The workspace is
-workspace is automatically synchronized accordingly.
+automatically synchronized accordingly.